 Service Delivery and ITSM

-Solution: Cross-platform integration syncs relevant ticket data (status, priority, comments, attachments) between Zendesk and Jira while keeping each side’s access and configurations independent.
+With integration: Relevant ticket data (status, priority, comments, attachments) syncs between Zendesk and Jira while each side’s configuration stays independent.
+Neither team switches tools, and both have full context.

 Software Development and DevOps